Laura Baines-Ball MA, Reg. MBACP (Snr. Accred.), Cert. Spvn. (Snr. Accred Supv).

 My work covers attachment difficulties, anxiety, anger management, depression, postnatal depression, bipolar disorder, personality disorders, bereavement, stress, relationship issues (including affairs, divorce & separation), family dynamics, identity, work related issues, low self-esteem, eating disorders, loss, and coping with feeling different to others.
 I have particular interest in areas of difference and diversity, and the impact of early separation on adult relationships.

-I offer clinical supervision to trainee, newly qualified and experienced counsellors.
+I am a Senior Accredited Supervisor and offer clinical supervision to trainee, newly qualified and experienced counsellors.

 Counselling/Psychotherapy for Trainees